Skip to main content

 • Breaks and lunch are provided by the SAG crew at no cost to the riders.
 If you need or want special foods during the ride, you are responsible for those.

-• There is a supper planned for all riders on Thursday evening at 5:30; family members in the area are also invited to attend.
+• There is a dinner planned for all riders on Thursday evening at 5:30; family members in the area are also invited to attend.

-• For those of you needing housing on Thursday night (after the ride concludes), contact the lodging committee at the CMC conference meetings at www.cmcrosedale.org or make your own arrangements.
+• For those who need housing on Thursday night (after the ride concludes), contact the lodging committee for the Multiply conference at rosedalenetwork.org/ or make your own arrangements.

 What to Expect

 My typical day is unlike some other riders’ because I usually don’t know who I am going to ride with until about the time to leave the hotel.
-While some riders ride with the same people every day, I like to ride with as many different people as possible during the 5 days, but that is just what I like.
+While some riders ride with the same people every day, I like to ride with as many different people as possible during the five days.

-Once I figure out who I am riding with, I make sure my bike is in order, check my tire pressure (there are always lots of pumps around to use, but if you like yours then you can bring it), and check my brakes (don’t forget to fill your water bottles).
+Once I figure out who I am riding with, I make sure my bike is in order, check my tire pressure (there are always lots of pumps around to use, but if you like yours then you can bring it), and check my brakes.
 A small lap around the hotel is a good way to check your bike.

 On the road, the morning water stop is always a welcome sight and is a good place to fill water bottles if needed.
-Not everyone stops at these but I usually do.
-Lunch is also a welcome sight (in case you haven’t figured it out yet, food is an important part of these 5 days).
+Not everyone stops at these, but I usually do.
+Lunch is also a welcome sight (in case you haven’t figured it out yet, food is an important part of these five days).
 There is always lots of food at lunch – sandwiches (build yourself), fruit, cookies, chips, etc. Lunch for me is a social and resting time.
-I often take at least an hour at lunch to eat, talk, and if a nap is calling my name, take a nap (on 100 mile days I don’t linger quite as long).
+I often take at least an hour at lunch to eat, talk, and if a nap is calling my name, take a nap (on 100-mile days I don’t linger quite as long).

-Back on the road, if an ice cream shop or a coffee shop show themselves towards the end of the day you will probably find me hanging out there if I have time (if I could find a coffee shop where they also sell ice cream, I think I would be in heaven!).
+Back on the road, if an ice cream shop or a coffee shop shows itself toward the end of the day, you will probably find me hanging out there if I have time (if I could find a coffee shop that also sells ice cream, I think I would be in heaven!).
 I will also stop at the afternoon break if there is one.
 I try to get to the hotel around 3 to 4 pm, find some chocolate milk to drink, and shower before I start looking for a restaurant.

-The evening meal is the most complicated of the day.
+The evening meal is the most complicated part of the day.
 What am I hungry for?
 What restaurants are available?
 Who am I eating with?
-These are all very important questions that need answers and the sooner the better!
+These are all very important questions that need answers (and the sooner the better!).
 Once I figure all that out, I am usually very hungry, so if you are eating with me don’t dilly-dally around, I want to eat!
 LOL!

-After supper, I go back to the hotel and make sure the plans for the evening meeting are in place (where are we meeting and are the worship leader and speaker ready?).
+After supper, I go back to the hotel and make sure the plans for the evening meeting are in place (where are we meeting? are the worship leader and speaker ready?).

 After the meeting, I play a few games, hang out in the common room, and am in bed before midnight.